Getting Started With Therapy

 IN WHAT STATE IS DR. BARIMANY LICENSED?

-Dr. Barimany is licensed in the District of Columbia.
+Dr. Barimany is licensed in the District of Columbia and the state of Utah.
 If you’re engaging clinical supervision services for the purpose of obtaining your license, please check the supervision and residency requirements of the state in which you seek licensure.

 WHAT DOES CLINICAL SUPERVISION WITH DR. BARIMANY ENTAIL?